Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Wine Ninebark (Physocarpus opulifolius)

-Ninebark is a tiny flowering shrub that has showy white or pink flowers.
-The blooms on ninebark dwarf shrubs grow as clusters of dense flowers that form a flat rounded flowerhead.
+The ninebark is a small native flowering shrub that has showy white or pink flowers.
+The blooms on ninebark dwarf shrubs grow as clusters of dense flowers that form a flat, rounded flowerhead.
 The white flowers in springtime contrast with the round leaves that have three to five lobes.

 The ninebark cultivar ‘Nanus’ is the dwarf variety of this deciduous shrub.
-The small, compact shrub has dense branches, but foliage and flowers similar to the larger species.
-Grow this little shrub in flowering borders, as a small hedge or to add showy flowers to a rock garden.
+The small, compact shrub has dense branches but foliage and flowers similar to those of the larger species.
+Grow this little shrub in flowering borders, as a small hedge, or to add showy flowers to a rock garden.

 Ninebark ‘Nanus’ is cold-hardy in zones 2 to 8.